StuartPeile/fed-court/README.md

 This is a project that deploys the architecture detailed below.
 It was Created using Azure Bicecp, Githup Actions and deploys to an Azure Subscription.

+This is a fully working project that has been deployed and tested.

 ## DESIGN

 The design of this system is an App service that talks to a SQL server.
 The App service is exposed to the public and has logging attached, scaled by CPU, and is placed in a vnet and subsiquent subnet.
 The SQL is to be secured by a private endpoint brings the SQL within the private endpoints own subnet.